wwoods/git-results/README.md

 Changelog
 ---------

+* 2015-4-8 - Moving experiments works better now and updates index.
+Build failures preserve the old message.  -c and -p are no longer needed, as they are implied.  git-results now recursively scans parents of a tag until it finds a git-results-run, the sibling of which is the results directory (which is checked in .gitignore, etc).
+Prompts are given for updating .gitignore. git-results-build and git-results-run are now version controlled.
 * 2015-2-26 - If a folder is deleted and experiments are run again, will correctly remove tags and folders from partially-created experiments.
   Consults INDEX file for next index to allocate.